TechPmCareerPath/AI_Job_Search_Center/README.md

 * Get a free Gemini API key in [Google AI Studio.](https://aistudio.google.com) See [Google Gemini pricing.](https://ai.google.dev/gemini-api/docs/pricing) (I'm not affiliated with Google, just a happy customer.)

 * **ALWAYS secure your API keys.** The AI Job Search Center will only use your keys for duration of the session.
-Once you close the browser tab and kill streamlit in the console, the keys are no longer used.
+Once you close the browser tab and kill Streamlit in the console, the keys are no longer remembered.
 You'll need to add the keys in the Global Setup box on the left side of the app UI each time you want to use it.

 ## Usage
 From a command prompt showing the virtual environment created above and within the project directory containing app.py, run: